ibrahimseleem/Dynamic-Movement-Primitives-Orientation-representation-/README.md

  How to use the toolbox:

- 1- Run main_RUN.m (change the number of basis function to enhance the DMP performance)
+ 1- Install robotic toolbox

- 2- Add your own orinetation data in quaternion format in  generateTrajquat.m.
+ 2- Run main_RUN.m (change the number of basis function to enhance the DMP performance) 3- Add your own orinetation data in quaternion format in  generateTrajquat.m.